 To eradicate DNS-Keeper from the user PC, first you should do it manually.
 Experts recommend, following the steps below to uninstall the software from any machine it’s on.
 Second, the expert advises point out to downloading and removing all traces of DNS-Keeper that could be left on the PC after manual uninstall.
 Some programs may modify registry values and leave some cookies or other files for various purposes, and this makes your anti-malware program, the perfect shield against such PUPs and other threats.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove DNS-Keeper from Windows.

-- Guide 2: Get rid of DNS-Keeper from Mac OS X.
+- Guide 2: Get rid of DNS-Keeper on Mac OS X.

-- Guide 3: Remove DNS-Keeper from Google Chrome.
+- Guide 3: Remove DNS-Keeper in Google Chrome.

 - Guide 4: Erase DNS-Keeper from Mozilla Firefox.

 - Guide 5: Uninstall DNS-Keeper from Microsoft Edge.

 - Guide 6: Remove DNS-Keeper from Safari.